Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2015 02:00:00 AM EDT

 1969: Dr. Denton Cooley implants the first temporary artificial heart at St. Luke's Episcopal Hospital in Houston, Texas.
 The recipient, a dying man named Haskell Karp, lived for 64 hours with the artificial heart until a human heart was available for transplant.
 However, he died 32 hours after receiving a real heart.
 The original prototype of the artificial heart used in the operation is displayed in the Smithsonian Institution's National Museum of American History in Washington, D.C.

-1968: Civil rights leader Martin Luther King Jr. is assassinated by James Earl Ray at the Lorraine Motel in Memphis, Tenn.
+1968: Civil rights leader Martin Luther King Jr. is assassinated by James Earl Ray at the Lorraine Motel in Memphis, Tennessee.
 His death was followed by riots in many U.S. cities.

-1966: Actor Nancy McKeon, best known for her role as Jo Polniaczek on the1980s sitcom "The Facts of Life," is born in Westbury, N.Y.
+1966: Actor Nancy McKeon, best known for her role as Jo Polniaczek on the1980s sitcom "The Facts of Life," is born in Westbury, New York.

 1965: Actor Robert Downey Jr., best known for movies such as "Chaplin," "Zodiac," "Tropic Thunder," "Iron Man," "Sherlock Holmes" and "The Avengers," is born in New York City.